2 Grooming Haircut Styles Videos

 - Clipping the Bedlington’s tail – again a sensitive area that takes a little skill

-The tools that this groomer used in her video include Wahl Clippers.
+The tools that this groomer used in her video included tools from these categories (affiliate links):

-Bedlington Terrier Grooming Styles – How to Do a Full Body Clip
+Bedlington Terrier Grooming Haircut Styles – How to Do a Full Body

-In the next video you can see a full body clip of a Bedlington Terrier that has a longer coat.
-It also shows:
+In the next video you can see a full body clip of a Terrier that has a longer coat.
+You could practice on your own dog while watching how to groom a Bedlington Terrier from head to tale.
+The video also shows:

 - How to keep your dog calm if your clippers are louder than the Wahl clippers